Product Oversight

 FCA regulations prohibit us selling these products directly to the personal representatives in their personal capacity, so we deal with either:

-1. the probate lawyer acting on behalf of their behalf, who are legally qualified professionals regulated by the Solicitors Regulatory Authority (SRA), whose rules require them to act in their client’s best interests
+- the probate lawyer acting on behalf of their behalf, who are legally qualified professionals regulated by the Solicitors Regulatory Authority (SRA), whose rules require them to act in their client’s best interests

-2. a genealogist firm who has undertaken the family research required and is assisting with the estate distribution, or an insurance broker, both of which will be authorised separately by the FCA and subject to the insurance distribution rules.
+- a genealogist firm who has undertaken the family research required and is assisting with the estate distribution, or an insurance broker, both of which will be authorised separately by the FCA and subject to the insurance distribution rules.

 If any such firms charge their client a fee for arranging one of our MBI products, we expect the cost to reflect their professional time in doing so (including checking the policy meets its client’s ‘demands and needs’) and is in reasonable proportion to the policy premium quoted by us.
 Regulatory rules also mean that any such fee is disclosed to the client in advance, and this forms part of the total, overall costs charged for distributing the deceased’s estate.

-Our standard procedure is not to remunerate probate law firms for arranging MBI products with us, but if they were to retain commission, this is subject to their own client disclosure rules.
+Our policy is not to remunerate probate law firms for arranging MBI products with us, but if they were to retain commission, this is subject to their own client disclosure rules.
 The same applies where we pay commission to a genealogist firm or insurance broker, who are subject to the equivalent FCA rules.
 Consequently, their clients should be aware of any such remuneration, in relation to the LI policy arranged on their behalf.

 We generally review this distribution channel as part of our annual ‘fair value’ product review to ensure it remains appropriate, albeit bearing in mind the established role of all firms referred to in 1 and 2 above, with the arranging of an MBI policy being ancillary to the primary roles of the probate lawyer and genealogist distributing the estate.
 This role is also reflected by the probate law firms’ exempt professional firm status under FCA regulations